 If you’re in marketing, chances are you’re already doing some sort of attribution today—but do you have the best possible understanding of where your customers interact with your brand?
 Do you have the best possible understanding of what your users’ journeys look like across all platforms, channels, and devices?

 It’s time to start thinking about your customers the same way your best customers are thinking about you—as deliverers of value across every platform that encompasses their digital experiences.
-With Branch’s People-Based Attribution, you can not only reliably connect user behavior across marketing channels and platforms, but also optimize budget allocation across each channel and platform to maximize future growth.
+With Branch’s attribution, you can not only reliably connect user behavior across marketing channels and platforms, but also optimize budget allocation across each channel and platform to maximize future growth.
 You can also check out our recently-released Ultimate Guide to Web and App User Attribution for an exploration of the attribution best practices in even greater depth.